Skip to content

 Available arguments are:

-• scheduler: The scheduler class or name
+• scheduler: The scheduler class or name (default: local)

-• workdir: The job meta directory (Default: ./.xqute/)
+• workdir: Directory for job metadata (default: ./.xqute/)

-• scheduler_opts: Additional keyword arguments for scheduler
+• scheduler_opts: Additional keyword arguments for the scheduler

-To push a job into the queue:
+To add a job to the queue:

-await xqute.put(['echo', 1])
+await xqute.put(['echo', 'Hello, World!'])

-Using SGE scheduler
+Using SGE Scheduler

 xqute = Xqute(